kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/hpa.md

 This document walks you through an example of configuring Horizontal Pod Autoscaler for the hpa-example deployment.

-We will create a deployment to send an infinite loop of queries to the hpa example application, demonstrating its autoscaling function and the HPA Principle.
+We will create a deployment to send an infinite loop of queries to the hpa example application, demonstrating its autoscaling function and the HPA principle.

 ## Estimate Time